 Caffeine is a natural stimulant that improves our ability to concentrate, focus, and react quickly.
 One cup of coffee can provide a short-term memory boost and help you concentrate better.
 Coffee intake can also decrease the risk of age-associated memory loss.

 Which is your go to food for brain power?
-Share with us in the comments below and be sure to sign up to our newsletter for more nutritious tips and exclusive giveaways!
+Share with us in the comments below!